Quadruple UltrA-low-dose tReaTment for hypErTension

 Hypertension affects about 6 million people in Australia and is a major risk factor for heart attack and stroke.
 It is well established that lowering blood pressure reduces risk of cardiovascular events and early death, however surveys have shown approximately 50 – 75% of patients are unable to maintain their blood pressure below the recommended levels.
 Evidence suggests that combining a number of different types of blood pressure medications (at a low dose) might achieve better and quicker BP control with less side effects than current guideline recommended approaches.

-This randomised controlled study aims to recruit 650 participants to investigate whether a single pill containing 4 types of blood pressure lowering medications at quarter- standard doses will more effectively lower blood pressure and have fewer side effects compared to a standard dose of a single type of hypertensive medication.
+Quartet study is investigating whether a single pill containing 4 types of blood pressure lowering medications at ¼ standard doses will more effectively lower blood pressure and have fewer side effects compared to a standard dose of a one type of hypertensive medication.

 Recruitment for this study is ongoing into 2020 and suitable participants for this study will: